NeuralDynamicsAndComputing/NeuroRNNTools/README.md

 ```
 model = RateModel(N, Nx)
 ```
 where `N` is the number of hidden units and `Nx` is the input size.
-This will create an RNN that is similar to a standard PyTorch
+This will create an RNN that is equivalent a standard PyTorch
-RNN (`model = torch.nn.RNN(N,Nx)`) except `bias=False` by default in RateModel.
+RNN (`model = torch.nn.RNN(N,Nx)`).

 A forward pass can then be computed by
 ```
 y = model(x)
 ```